-Restrictions: The attached Offering Circular is being furnished in connection with an offering exempt from registration under the Securities Act solely for the purpose of enabling a prospective investor to consider the purchase of the Bonds.
+Restrictions: The attached Offering Circular is in preliminary form and is being furnished in connection with an offering exempt from registration under the Securities Act solely for the purpose of enabling a prospective investor to consider the purchase of the Bonds.
+You are reminded that the information in the attached Offering Circular is not complete and may be changed.